Black Box Meta-Learning Intrinsic Rewards: Conclusions

 \subsection{Implementation Details}

 Two different neural network architectures were used in this work: an MLP for the policies and inner loop critics, and an LSTM for the meta-trained networks that output training signals and act as outer loop critics.
 A learning rate of $3 \times 10^{-4}$ was used in the inner loop and $5 \times 10^{-5}$ in the outer loop.
 We used the Adam optimizer, tanh activations, and orthogonal initialization.
-The outputs of the policies and the training signal generators are modeled as Gaussian distributions, with the policies assuming zero covariance.
-During training, each lifetime used only 4000 steps of data for policy learning.
+The outputs of the policies and the training signal networks are modeled as Gaussian distributions; the policies assume zero covariance.
+During training, each lifetime used only 4,000 steps of data for updating the policy.
 Each outer loop update used data from 30 inner loops.

-Further implementation details can be found in the supplementary material \ref{sec:apend_implementation_details} and in the project's code\footnote{\href{https://github.com/Octavio-Pappalardo/Meta-learning-rewards}{ Our implementation is available at: https://github.com/Octavio-Pappalardo/Meta-learning-rewards}}.
+Further implementation details can be found in the supplementary material \ref{sec:apend_implementation_details} and in the study's code.